Chickenpox (Varicella)

 While scratching may offer temporary relief, it can break the skin and introduce bacteria, increasing the risk of infection.
 Scratching can:

-• Cause bacterial infections from open wounds
+• Cause bacterial skin infections from open wounds

 • Leave permanent scars